-- Trait Approach - In 1936, psychologist Gordon Allport found that one English-language dictionary alone contained more than 4,000 words describing different personality traits. - He categorized traits into three levels: - Cardinal traits defining for the individual - Central traits form the foundation of personality - Secondary traits emerge in response to specific circumstances.
+- In 1936, psychologist Gordon Allport found that one English-language dictionary alone contained more than 4,000 words describing different personality traits. - He categorized traits into three levels: - Cardinal traits defining for the individual - Central traits form the foundation of personality - Secondary traits emerge in response to specific circumstances.

-- Trait Approach - Trait theorist Raymond Cattell reduced the number of main personality traits from Allport's initial list of over 4,000 down to 171, mostly by eliminating uncommon traits and combining common characteristics. - Next, Cattell rated a large sample of individuals for these 171 different traits. - Then, using a statistical technique known as factor analysis, he identified closely related terms and eventually reduced his list to just 16 key personality traits, giving rise to the 16 PF test.
+- Trait theorist Raymond Cattell reduced the number of main personality traits from Allport's initial list of over 4,000 down to 171, mostly by eliminating uncommon traits and combining common characteristics. - Next, Cattell rated a large sample of individuals for these 171 different traits. - Then, using a statistical technique known as factor analysis, he identified closely related terms and eventually reduced his list to just 16 key personality traits, giving rise to the 16 PF test.

-- Trait Approach

-- British psychologist Hans Eysenck developed a model of personality based upon just three universal trails (through factor anaylsis):
+- British psychologist Hans Eysenck developed a model of personality based upon just three universal trails (through factor analysis):

 - Introversion / Extraversion

 - Neuroticism/Emotional Stability

 - Psychoticism

-- Trait Approach - Some theorists to believe that Cattell focused on too many traits, while Eysenck focused on too few. - Today, many researchers believe that they are five core personality traits. - The most widespread tool base on this model is Costa and McCrae's NEO PI-R (Neuroticism, Extraversion, Openness, Personality Inventory, Revised).
+- Some theorists believe that Cattell focused on too many traits, while Eysenck focused on too few. - Today, many researchers believe that they are five core personality traits. - The most widespread tool base on this model is Costa and McCrae's NEO PI-R (Neuroticism, Extraversion, Openness, Personality Inventory, Revised).